Endijuan33/base-agenta/README.md

 - **Tailwind CSS:** A utility-first CSS framework for rapid UI development.
 - **Web3Modal:** A simple and intuitive wallet connection modal.
 - **wagmi & viem:** Powerful React hooks and utilities for interacting with Ethereum.
-- **Reusable Components:** A set of pre-built components to get you started.
+- **Reusable Components:** A set of pre-built components for token balances, transfers, and swaps.

 ## Getting Started